Syntax and semantics¶

 certain type.
 For example, in the following listing the relation cost-summation

-arguments as input and returns the variable total-cost
+requires one or more cost arguments as input and returns the variable total-cost

 as argument.